intellltech/interview-QA/golang.md

 393. ### You have developed a Go program on Linux and want to compile it for both Windows and Mac.
 Is it possible?

-Yes, it’s possible to compile a Go application for different operating systems.
+Yes, it is possible to compile a Go program on Linux for both Windows and Mac.
+The Go language provides a cross-compilation feature that allows you to build binaries for different operating systems and architectures.

+To compile your Go program for Windows, you can use the GOOS=windows environment variable.
+For example, run GOOS=windows go build main.go to generate a Windows executable.

+Similarly, to compile for Mac, use GOOS=darwin.
+This flexibility makes it easy to target multiple platforms from your Linux development environment.
+Just remember to test your program on the target platform to ensure compatibility.
     **[⬆ Back to Top](#questions)**

 394. ### How can you compile a Go program for Windows and Mac?